semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Write rules that analyze across files and functions

 To create rules that analyze across files and functions, add `interfile: true` under the `options` key when defining a rule.
-This key signals Semgrep Pro Engine to use the rule for both cross-function and cross-file analysis.
+This key tells Semgrep to use the rule for both cross-function and cross-file analysis.

 #### Cross-function example